Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Funding

-We thank Dr. Paul C. Canfield for the funding support, initiating the idea of searching for new phonon-mediated superconductors among boron and carbon compounds, and the helpful discussion throughout the project.
 This work was supported by Ames National Laboratory LDRD and U.S. Department of Energy, Office of Basic Energy Science, Division of Materials Sciences and Engineering.
 Ames National Laboratory is operated for the U.S. Department of Energy by Iowa State University under Contract No. DE-AC02-07CH11358.